geobricks/geobricks_qgis_plugin_trmm/README.md

 * **Download Path:** the local folder where the layers must be downloaded.
 The plugin will generate a subfolder system at this path to organize the layers in order to be divided by year, month and date.
 * **Open in QGIS when the download is completed:** when this flag is checked the layers will be added to the QGIS canvas.

+# Multilanguage
+The plugin is currently available in English and Italian.
+A project on [Transifex](https://www.transifex.com/) has been added at [this URL](https://www.transifex.com/geobricks/trmm-data-downloader/dashboard/).
+Anyone can contribute to add more languages.

 # Developed with
 ![IntelliJ](http://www.jetbrains.com/idea/docs/logo_intellij_idea.png)